nicolas-van/multirun/README.md

 Usage: `multirun "command1" "command2" ...`

-You can also add the `-v` option to get a full log of the processes it starts and kill.
+You can also add the `-v` option to get a full log of the processes it starts and kills.

 A few comments about its behavior: